learn-co-curriculum/ds-linear-regression-project-axi/README.md

 """
 ```

 **Important note:** There are many limitations to using coefficient p-values to select features.
 See [this StackExchange answer](https://stats.stackexchange.com/a/291239) with examples in R for more details.
-The suggested alternative in that answer, `glmnet`, is a form of *regularization*, which you will learn about later.
-Another related technique is *dimensionality reduction*, which will also be covered later.
 However for now you can proceed using just the p-values technique until the more-advanced techniques have been covered.

 In the cell below, create a list `significant_features` that contains the names of the columns whose features have statistically significant coefficient p-values.
 You should not include `"const"` in that list because `LinearRegression` from scikit-learn automatically adds a constant term and there is no column of `X_train` called `"const"`.